-As of December 31, 2016, substantially all of our assets were pledged as collateral under our Credit Facility, Term Loan, and Senior Secured Notes.
-If we default on our obligations under these debt facilities, the lenders may have the right to foreclose upon and sell, or otherwise transfer, the collateral subject to their security interests.
+As of December 31, 2015, substantially all of our assets were pledged as collateral under our Credit Facility.
+If we default on our obligations under the Credit Facility, the lenders may have the right to foreclose upon and sell, or otherwise transfer, the collateral subject to their security interests.
 In such event, we may be forced to sell our investments to raise funds to repay our outstanding borrowings in order to avoid foreclosure and these forced sales may be at times and at prices we would not consider advantageous.
 Moreover, such deleveraging of our company could significantly impair our ability to effectively operate our business in the manner in which we have historically operated.
 As a result, we could be forced to curtail or cease new investment activities and lower or eliminate the distributions that we pay to our stockholders.